Albert0i/mariadb-vss/README.md

 > In this case, the naïve approach directly takes the *M = 2* nearest neighbours (*B* and *C*) and connects *X* to them.
 Though *X* is connected to its real nearest neighbours, it does not solve the problem.
 Let us look at the heuristical approach invented by the authors.

+> The heuristic considers not only the closest distances between nodes but also the connectivity of different regions on the graph.

 > The heuristic chooses the first nearest neighbour (*B* in our case) and connects the inserted node (*X*) to it.
 Then the algorithm sequentially takes another most closest nearest neighbour in the sorted order (*C*) and builds an edge to it only if the distance from this neighbour to the new node (*X*) is smaller than any distance from this neighbour to all already connected vertices (*B*) to the new node (*X*).
 After that, the algorithm proceeds to the next closest neighbour until *M* edges are built.

 > Getting back to the example, the heuristical procedure is illustrated in the figure below.
 The heuristic chooses *B* as the closest nearest neighbour for X and builds the edge *BX*.
 Then the algorithm chooses C as the next closest nearest neighbour.
 However, this time *BC < CX*.
 This indicates that adding the edge *CX* to the graph is not optimal because there already exists the edge *BX* and the nodes *B* and *C* are very close to each other.
 The same analogy proceeds with the nodes *D* and *E*.
 After that, the algorithm examines the node *A*.
 This time, it satisfies the condition since *BA > AX*.
 As a result, the new edge *AX* and both initial regions become connected to each other.